|

 Oh yeah, we live in Plano Texas which is a northern suburb of Dallas.

-What was the main reason you decided to take the QE4 code and hack at
+What was the main reason you decided to take

 it, personal use or were you planning to release it to the net.